Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 In the case of Kuala Lumpur’s most fashionable hospitality address, W Hotel‘s very own Yen Restaurant has released a series of mooncakes that come tastefully packaged in cylindrical, fully-functioning handbags.
 These include more contemporary flavours such as Puer with Lychee and Seasalt Chocolate, as well as old-school favourites ranging from Lotus Seed Paste Double Yolk to Mix Nuts.

-Available in a set of four, you may purchase them for MYR 268 per box.
-Alternatively, those who are looking for a boozy treat may consider their Mixology Kit (MYR 348), which comes with two mooncakes and a diminutive bottle of Roku Gin, alongside other mixers and mixing tools to create two bespoke cocktails developed by the hotel’s in-house bartending staff.
+Available in a set of four, you may purchase them for MYR 268 (INR 4,850.80) per box.
+Alternatively, those who are looking for a boozy treat may consider their Mixology Kit (MYR 348 or INR 6,298.80), which comes with two mooncakes and a diminutive bottle of Roku Gin, alongside other mixers and mixing tools to create two bespoke cocktails developed by the hotel’s in-house bartending staff.

 2. The RuMa